BonnierNews/unixcrypt-js/README.md

 This package has no external dependencies.
 It uses the cryptographic facilities built into Node.js.

-For development, there are dependencies on Chai and Mocha.
+For development there are dependencies on Chai and Mocha.

 ## Usage